All About the Leighton Artists Studios

-Located in a beautiful, secluded, wooded area on Banff Centre campus, the Leighton Artists’ Studios inspires and accommodates creative practice.
+Located in a beautiful, secluded, wooded area on Banff Centre campus, the Leighton Artists Studios inspire and accommodate creative practice.

-With its serene forest views and thoughtfully designed interiors, the Studios offers an environment that is intense and stimulating; a location free of daily pressure and distraction; an ideal space for creativity and intense productivity.
-The Leighton Artists’ Studios offers artists the ability to delve into their work as a solitary retreat, as well as the option to engage within Banff Centre's larger artistic community.
+With serene forest views and thoughtfully designed interiors, the Studios offer an environment that is intense and stimulating; a location free of daily pressure and distraction; an ideal space for creativity and intense productivity.
+The Leighton Artists Studios offer artists the ability to delve into their work as a solitary retreat, as well as the option to engage within Banff Centre's larger artistic community.

-The Leighton Artists’ Studios is home to nine distinct studios, appealing to a variety of disciplines: writing, composing, singer-songwriting, visual arts, screenwriting, playwrighting, literary translating, curating, art theory, and conceptualization of a project.
+The Leighton Artists Studios are home to nine distinct studios, appealing to a variety of disciplines: writing, composing, singer-songwriting, visual arts, screenwriting, playwrighting, literary translating, curating, art theory, and conceptualization of a project.

 The eight original studios were each named for the distinguished Canadian architects who designed them, including: Douglas Cardinal, Ian Davidson, Michael Evamy, Peter Hemingway, Richard Henriquez, Guy Gerin-Lajoie, Ron Thom, and Fred Valentine.
 In 2009, the addition of the Painter House expanded the capacity of the studios to offer a place for a group of artists to engage in a retreat for collaborative work.